 (Much like other Things I Wish I Knew posts, this one’s focused on the lessons learned, in the hopes that they help you on your own trip.)

-When you hear Belgrade has around two million citizens, you might reflexively brace for the impact of super-crowded sidewalks or public spaces.
+When you hear Belgrade in Serbia has around two million citizens, you might reflexively brace for the impact of super-crowded sidewalks or public spaces.
 Instead, they’re fairly spread out throughout the city in two main sections: Old Belgrade and New Belgrade.
 Old Belgrade is centuries old, while New Belgrade has that ‘planned’ look that dates from just after World War II.

 Smokers are everywhere.